 Since The Phantom of the Opera, Crawford has continued in iconic roles, playing the Wizard in The Wizard of Oz at the London Palladium.
 Recently, he starred in new West End musical The Go-Between at the Apollo Theatre.

-Women to watch in the West End in 2026
+Maureen Lipman to return to the West End in 'Allegra'

 You can unsubscribe at any time.
 Privacy Policy